palantir/conjure-verification/docs/verification_server.md

 The workflow is:
 1. deserialize the test from the test cases JSON file.
-1. call the test's endpoint from the associated service for that parameter type (see [Client verifier][]) and pass it
+1. call the test's endpoint from the associated service for that parameter type, and pass it the deserialized value above.

 Note: Because the parameter tests in each service & endpoint have the same structure, if the language allows, it's simpler to generate the tests using reflection, rather than hand-rolling a new test for every endpoint.